 The amount and timing of Realized Losses on the Mortgage Loans will affect the yield on the Certificates.
 To the extent that Realized Losses are allocated to a Class of Certificates, the Class Principal Amount of such Class of Certificates will be reduced, without any corresponding distribution of principal, by the amount of such Certificate Realized Losses, as described under "Description of the Certificates - Principal - Reductions in Class Principal Amounts Due to Allocation of Realized Losses".
 Realized Losses (including, but not limited to, Realized Losses resulting from modifications) can be caused by, but are not limited to, mortgagor mismanagement of credit and unforeseen events.
 The rate of delinquencies on re-performing Mortgage Loans may be higher than for other types of Mortgage Loans.
-Furthermore, the rate and timing of any Realized Losses on the Mortgage Loans will be affected by the general economic condition of the region of the country in which the related mortgaged properties are located.
-See "Risk Factors - Risks Relating to the Mortgage Loans - Geographic Concentration May Increase Risk of Losses Due to Adverse Economic Conditions or Natural Disasters".
+Furthermore, the rate and timing of any Realized Losses on the Mortgage Loans will be affected by the general economic condition of the Conditions or Natural Disasters".
 The risk of Realized Losses is greater and prepayments are less likely in regions where a weak or deteriorating economy exists, as may be evidenced by, among other factors, increasing unemployment or falling property values.
 The yield on any Class of Certificates and the rate and timing of Realized Losses on the Mortgage Loans may also be affected by servicing decisions by the Servicer.